laravel/docs/cache.md

 #### Checking For Item Existence

-The `has` method may be used to determine if an item exists in the cache:
+The `has` method may be used to determine if an item exists in the cache.
+This method will return `false` if the value is `null`:

     if (Cache::has('key')) {
         //